snehadas18/devops-chatbot-standup/README.md

 - Easy to run and customize

 ## How to Use
-1. Run chatbot.py in your terminal
+1. Run with Docker
+docker build -t devops-chatbot-standup . docker run -p 5000:5000 devops-chatbot-standup
+2. Follow the link
-2. Answer the questions
+3. Answer the questions
-3. Check standup_report.txt for saved summaries
+4. Check standup_report.txt for saved summaries